cyberkallan/IG-blaster/README.md

 IF you want to shutdown somone instagram account remotely.
 This tool will help you.

-## what you need for using this tool
+## what you need to use this tool?!

 •Proxys
 •fake ig accounts